Attributed to Pentagon Press Secretary John F. Kirby:

 Capabilities in this package include:

-The United States has now committed more than $3.2 billion in security assistance to Ukraine since the beginning of the Biden Administration, including approximately $2.6 billion since the beginning of Russia’s unprovoked invasion on February 24.
+The United States has now committed more than $2.3 billion in security assistance to Ukraine since the beginning of the Biden Administration, including more than $1.6 billion in security assistance since Russia's unprovoked, premeditated invasion.

-The United States also continues to work with its Allies and partners to identify and provide Ukraine with additional capabilities.
+The United States also continues to work with its Allies and partners to identify and provide to the Ukrainians additional capabilities.